hellocoop/www.hello.coop/README.md

 ## Contributing

-### Discussions

-Head over to our (GitHub Discussions)[https://github.com/hellocoop/hello.dev/discussions] page to ask and answer questions, get updates, have open-ended conversations, and follow along on decisions affecting the community's way of working.

 ### Guidelines

 The documentation is divided into several sections with a different tone and purpose.
 If you plan to write more than a few sentences, you might find it helpful to get familiar with the [contributing guidelines]() for the appropriate sections.
 Also make sure to go through our [Code Of Conduct](https://github.com/hellocoop/www.hello.coop/blob/main/CODE_OF_CONDUCT.md).